 Once you have an idea of what you want for your mountain logo, follow these design tips:

-Match your font style with the style of your symbol (or vice-versa).
+Tip #1: Match your font style with the style of your symbol (or vice-versa).

 In the above logo, the mountain symbol has geometric forms that create negative space.
 We’ve chosen a geometric, sans-serif typeface to match the style of the symbol with the style of the company name to make it look more professional.
 If the symbol had rounded forms, then a more playful font with similar forms would work well.

-Provide contrast between logo elements.
+Tip #2: Provide contrast between logo elements.

-Consider hierarchy and ask yourself, “What do I want the viewer to see first and why?”
+Tip #3: Ask yourself, “What do I want the viewer to see first and why?”

 The above logo has three elements.
 The order of hierarchy (visual importance of elements) is company name, symbol, and then slogan.
+Let’s take a closer look:

 - The company name is in a black, bold, sans-serif typeface to make it stand out as the first element that people see.
 The company name is the most important element and needs to be strong enough to stand alone from all the other elements.